lvim-tech/lvim-control-center/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-**`lvim-control-center`** is an elegant and easy-to-configure settings management panel for Neovim.
+**`Lvim Control Center`** is an elegant and easy-to-configure settings management panel for Neovim.
 It provides a centralized user interface for quickly changing frequently used options, which are persisted across sessions.

 ## ✨ Features